fastify/fastify/docs/ContentTypeParser.md

 fastify.addContentTypeParser('application/vnd.custom+xml', (request, body, done) => {} )
 ```

 Besides the `addContentTypeParser` API there are further APIs that can be used.
-These are `hasContentTypeParser`, `removeContentTypeParser` and `resetContentTypeParsers`.
+These are `hasContentTypeParser`, `removeContentTypeParser` and `removeAllContentTypeParsers`.

 #### hasContentTypeParser